ArnabPurkayastha09/Parkinson_Disease_Detection_Using_Random-Forest-Classifier_Algorithm/README.md

   7.OS (accommodate both Unix and Windows file paths with the os module)

-  8.Spiral/wave dataset(dataset  was curated by Adriano de Oliveira Andrade and Joao Paulo Folado from the NIATS of Federal University of Uberlândia)
+  8.Spiral/wave dataset(dataset  was created by Adriano de Oliveira Andrade and Joao Paulo Folado from the NIATS of Federal University of Uberlândia)

   9.Google colab